burch-cm/difftool/README.md

 Under the hood, diffTool reads each file into a Go map using the selected key column and a hash of the line containing that key.
 Each set of keys is compared for differences and intersections, and the intersectional keys have their line hash values compared to check for differences.
 The results are paired back to the keys in a key: value map, and then written to a specified file.

 ## Non-windows systems
 The current release is compiled for Windows 10, but can be recompiled for any go-capable OS.
-Just clone the repo and run ```go built difftool.go``` to compile on your system.
+Just clone the repo and run ```go build``` to compile on your system.